 Private financing is available through preferred UC lenders: http://ce.uci.edu/courses/access_uci/assistance.aspx.

-Post-bacc students are not eligible for on-campus housing; however, we do have several suggestions of places you can look for housing and/or roomates: 1) The Psychology and Social Behavior facebook page; 2) The University of California, Irvine public group facebook page; 3) The University HIlls website (http://uhills.org/ads-list); 4) The UCI Off Campus Housing website (https://offcampus.housing.uci.edu/); 5) Craigslist (http://orangecounty.craigslist.org/); 6) Apartments.com (http://www.apartments.com/irvine-ca/); 7) The Apartment Guide (http://www.apartmentguide.com/apartments/California/Irvine/); and 8) Zilllow (http://www.zillow.com/irvine-ca/rentals/).
+Post-bacc students are not eligible for on-campus housing; however, we do have several suggestions of places you can look for housing and/or roomates: 1) The Psychology and Social Behavior facebook group (https://www.facebook.com/groups/UCIPSB/); 2) The University of California, Irvine (UCI) Housing, Sublets, and Roommates facebook group (https://www.facebook.com/groups/819907344763028/); 3) The UCI Housing facebook group (https://www.facebook.com/groups/424352030950046/); 4) The University HIlls website (http://uhills.org/ads-list); 5) The UCI Off Campus Housing website (https://offcampus.housing.uci.edu/); 6) Craigslist (http://orangecounty.craigslist.org/); 7) Apartments.com (http://www.apartments.com/irvine-ca/); 8) The Apartment Guide (http://www.apartmentguide.com/apartments/California/Irvine/); and 9) Zilllow (http://www.zillow.com/irvine-ca/rentals/).
 Also, if you are accepted to the program, we will help connect you with other post-bacc students who may also be looking for a place to look, in the event that you wish to search for an apartment/house together.

-UCI Post-Baccalaurate Program in Psychology & Social Behavior is self-supporting.
+Please note that although Chapter 35 and GI Bill benefits are available with our program, the Cal-Vet College Fee Waiver is not.
+The UCI Post-Baccalaurate Program in Psychology & Social Behavior is self-supporting.
 Under California law and University of California Policy, Cal-Vet College Fee Waiver benefits cannot be used towards UCI Division of Continuing Education programs or self-supporting UC programs.
-The Cal-Vet College Fee Waiver applies only to system wide tuition and fees charged for state supported UC programs.
-Please visit the California Department of Veterans Affairs website for more information: https://www.calvet.ca.gov/veteran-services-benefits/education.
+The Cal-Vet College Fee Waiver applies only to system-wide tuition and fees charged for state supported UC programs.
+Please visit the California Department of Veterans Affairs website for more information about the Cal-Vet Waiver: https://www.calvet.ca.gov/veteran-services-benefits/education.